lechipatrick/experiment-analysis/experiment_analysis/ab/README.md

 There are $n$ units.
 Each unit is assigned to either control group $C$ or treatment group $T$.
 A metric $x_i$ is observed for each unit $i$.

 #### ztest
-The estimation framework is that of Neyman's repeated sampling approach (see Causal Inference for Statistic, Social, and Biomedical Sciences by Imbens and Rubins).
+The estimation framework is that of Neyman's repeated sampling approach.

 Denote the metric mean in group $G$ as $\bar x_G = \frac{1}{|G|} \sum_{i \in G} x_i$, where $G$ can be $C$ or $T$.